awsdocs/amazon-redshift-management-guide/doc_source/working-with-clusters.md

 ### Upgrade DS2 reserved nodes to RA3 reserved nodes during elastic resize or snapshot restore<a name="rs-upgrading-to-ra3-reserved-nodes"></a>

-If you have DS2 reserved nodes, you can upgrade with the RA3 reserved\-node upgrade feature, using the Amazon Redshift console or the AWS CLI\.
-On the console, there are a couple ways you can do this\.
+If you have DS2 reserved nodes, you can upgrade them with the RA3 reserved\-node upgrade feature, using the Amazon Redshift console or the AWS CLI\.
+On the console, there are a couple of ways you can do this\.

-One way that you can upgrade DS2 reserved nodes to RA3 is when you perform an elastic resize\.
+One way is to upgrade DS2 reserved nodes to RA3 during an elastic resize\.
 If you have reserved nodes and select RA3 nodes, the console walks you through the reserved\-node upgrade process\.
 From a technical standpoint, elastic resize works the same for both reserved nodes and nodes that aren't reserved\.

-While you configure the elastic resize, note that if you change the cluster size from the size recommended, you can't select RA3 reserved\-node upgrade\.
-You can still upgrade DS2 reserved nodes to RA3, but the upgrade selection isn't available on the console, and the resize doesn't include reserved\-node upgrade as part of the process\.
+If you change the cluster size from the recommended size, when you configure the elastic resize, RA3 reserved\-node upgrade isn't available and doesn't appear on the console\. \(You can still upgrade DS2 reserved nodes to RA3, but the resize doesn't include RA3 reserved\-node upgrade as part of the process\.\) Also note that the cluster size you want may not be available because of cluster\-size limitations for elastic resize\.
+For instance, if you have a 4\-node DS2 reserved\-node cluster, you may not be able to select a 3\-node RA3 cluster\.
+In this case, you can perform a classic resize to get the cluster size you want\.

-After the resize completes, the source DS2 reserved\-node cluster may still appear on the console for about a day\.
-You aren't billed for it\.
+A couple of steps occur after the cluster resize\.
+First, data is migrated to the RA3 cluster\.
+Then, the DS2 reserved\-node lease is converted to an RA3 reserved\-node lease\.
+Note that the time for data migration can vary, depending on the size of the cluster and whether the resize is elastic or classic\.
+In the case of a classic resize, it's common for data migration to take several hours\.

- After you perform an elastic resize with the RA3 reserved\-node upgrade feature, follow the progress by viewing the pertinent messages in **Events**, available on the **Amazon Redshift dashboard**\.
-You receive an event notification for the resize, and another for the reserved\-node upgrade\.
+After you start the resize, track progress by viewing messages in **Events**, available on the **Amazon Redshift dashboard**\.
+There is an event notification for the resize, and another for the reserved\-node upgrade\.
 For information about working with events, see [Amazon Redshift events](working-with-events.md)\.
+After the resize, the active resized cluster appears on the AWS Management Console\.
+You can also view the converted RA3 reserved\-node lease\.
+The source DS2 reserved node\(s\) may still appear on the console for about a day\.
+You aren't billed for them\. **Don't delete the source DS2 reserved node until you verify that the RA3 cluster is active and the converted reserved\-node lease is generated\.**

 The other way that you can use the RA3 reserved\-node upgrade feature is when you restore from a snapshot\.
-If you select the RA3 node type, and you have DS2 reserved nodes, you can select the RA3 reserved\-node upgrade feature at that point\.
+If you select the RA3 node type and you have DS2 reserved nodes, you can select the RA3 reserved\-node upgrade feature at that point\.
 When you restore from a snapshot, it's restored to an RA3 reserved\-node cluster\.
 As mentioned previously, if you choose a cluster size other than the recommended size, the RA3 reserved\-node upgrade selection isn't available on the console\.

-For more information about resizing your cluster and upgrading nodes, see [Details of resizing a cluster](managing-cluster-operations.md#cluster-resize-intro)\.
+For more information about resizing your cluster and upgrading nodes, see [Getting the leader node IP address](managing-cluster-operations.md#cluster-resize-intro)\.
 There, you can find a detailed description of the process and also answers about what happens to the cluster and to the data when you resize\.
 For more detail about the steps in the elastic\-resize process, see [Elastic resize](managing-cluster-operations.md#elastic-resize)\.
 For more information about restoring from a snapshot, see [Restoring a cluster from a snapshot](working-with-snapshots.md#working-with-snapshot-restore-cluster-from-snapshot)\.

 If you have more questions about upgrading reserved nodes to RA3, for instance about upgrading DC2 reserved nodes to RA3, contact AWS Support\.
 For information about pricing of on\-demand and reserved nodes, see [Amazon Redshift pricing](https://aws.amazon.com/redshift/pricing/)\.